 Copper bearing intrauterine device (IUD) (the coil)

-The IUD is a small, T-shaped plastic device which contains copper, which is put into the womb through the vagina by a specially trained doctor or nurse.
+The IUD is a small, usually T-shaped plastic device which contains copper.
+The IUD is put into the womb through the vagina by a specially trained doctor or nurse.

 The IUD is different to the intrauterine system (IUS).
 The IUS has hormones in it; the IUD does not.